 - Tally the filed data with your account books and invoices

 - Modify the changes in the preceding filings

-- Pay the difference in tax (along with interest levied, if any) or claim refund (in case of over taxation)
+- Pay the difference in tax (along with interest levied, if any) or claim a refund (in case of over-taxation)

-IRIS Sapphire Reconciliation has been built considering the requirements of various industries such as manufacturing, pharmaceuticals, automobiles etc. and has market tested logics to reconcile the buyer-supplier data across various parameters to reduce manual intervention.
+IRIS Sapphire GST Reconciliation module has been built considering the requirements of various industries such as manufacturing, pharmaceuticals, automobiles etc., and has market-tested logics to reconcile the buyer-supplier data across various parameters to reduce manual intervention.